Forty-nine units.

 The verdict

 The Viking Valhalla 100 is the most popular cue among our readers.
-At ~$150, it’s not the cheapest option — the AKLOT at $50 and CUESOUL Rockin at $68 cost less.
-But the Valhalla hits the sweet spot where construction quality, brand trust, and price all overlap.
+At ~$150, it’s not the cheapest option.
+Cheaper sticks exist.
+The AKLOT at $50 and the CUESOUL Rockin at $68 both earn a spot in our best cues for the money roundup.
+But the Valhalla hits the sweet spot where solid construction and brand trust meet a fair price.
 It’s the cue players keep coming back to.

 Get the 18 oz or 19 oz version if you’re unsure about weight.
 Scuff the tip before you play.
 Buy a case if you’re going to transport it.
 And then go shoot pool.

 If you want to upgrade later, the Valhalla 200 (~$160) is the natural next step, or jump to the under-$300 range for premium McDermott and Viking builds.
-If the Valhalla 100 turns out to be all the cue you need — which it is for most league players — you made a solid investment.
+If the Valhalla 100 turns out to be all the cue you need, and for most league players it is, you made a solid investment.

-For more on this topic, check out Collapsar CXL500 review, Purex Technology review, Viper pool cues, McDermott cues review, and how to play pool.
+For more on this topic, check out Viper pool cues, McDermott cues review, best cues for beginners, and how to play pool.